 We're expert safari travellers and we love helping you.
 BookAllSafaris.com is the largest safari travel website with 2484 unique listings in 222 destinations around the world.

 Elephants are the largest mammals on Earth.
 These magnificent animals have roamed the planet for centuries and are extremely intelligent being able to produce different types of sounds to signal different emotions.
 In the past, they numbered in the millions, but have you ever wondered how many elephants are left in the world today?

 Travelers wanting to see elephants in the wild make their way to Africa, where they join fellow travelers on an African safari adventure.
-Today, African elephant population is estimated to be between 450,000 to 700,000, with Asian elephants counting between 35,000 to 40,000.
+Today, the African elephant population is estimated to be between 450,000 to 700,000, with Asian elephants counting between 35,000 to 40,000.

 While the numbers may sound large, it is worth remembering that at the turn of the 20th century there were a few million African elephants.
 Their population is declining steadily due to wildlife poaching.

 But the elephants’ tusks are not the only things that make them unique.
 These gentle giants are mesmerizing and awe-inspiring, and here are 6 elephant facts you probably had no idea about!

 Where can I find Elephants in the Wild

 If you’re looking to spot African elephants in the wild, it is possible to see them year round.
 However, the best place for an elephant sighting in Africa is at Kruger National Park in South Africa, where you can see other members of the Big Five other than the elephant.
 To see the largest concentration of African elephants, head on over to Chobe National Park in Botswana, where you can expect to see more than 100 elephants by the Chobe River!